Isolation On-Campus

 Housing Information for Residential Students

-Given the coronavirus (COVID-19) pandemic, the Student Housing Office has developed measures to promote the health and safety of those Living in Lion Nation here at LMU.
-One of those measures is to provide isolation and quarantine spaces for those who are required to do so.
-Understanding that being placed in isolation or quarantine may be challenging, Student Housing seeks to reduce any potential stress by providing as much useful information as possible.
-This page describes Housing’s available resources and what students can expect when required to quarantine or isolate.
+Given the coronavirus (COVID-19) pandemic, the Student Housing Office has developed measures to promote the health and safety of those living in Lion Nation here at LMU.
+One of those measures is to provide isolation spaces for those who are required to do so.
+Understanding that being placed in isolation may be challenging, Student Housing seeks to reduce any potential stress by providing as much useful information as possible.
+This page describes Housing’s available resources and what students can expect when required to isolate.

 STEP 1: